freshworks/marketplace-sample-apps/Freshdesk/v1/README.md

+# ⚠ Apps built on V1 development platform are no longer supported.
+Please refer to the [V2 apps directory](../v2) ⚠

 ## Freshdesk sample apps (v1)
 This repository contains sample apps demonstrating the various features available in the v1 App Framework.
 It contains the follwing apps: